Author Guidelines

 Before it is assigned to a section editor, each new manuscript is screened by REA’s editorial staff to assure that it complies with the following technical requirements, submissions that do not adhere to these requirements may be returned to authors:

-Articles can be drawn up both in English and in Italian.
-In the case the author, whether he is Italian or in any case not English mother-tongue, submits a paper in English, he/she will have to take on the responsibility of checking the quality and nomenclature of his own work, before submitting the article to the definitive draft for the publication.
+Articles can be drawn up in English.
+In the case the author, whether he/she is Italian or in any case not English mother-tongue, submits a paper in English, he/she will have to take on the responsibility of checking the quality and nomenclature of his/her own work, before submitting the article to the definitive draft for the publication.

 Ethics in publishing